-A more recent development is the research field of astro-particle physics.
-It includes Antares & KM3NeT (cosmic neutrino sources), Pierre Auger (high energy cosmic rays), Advanced Virgo & ET (gravitational waves) and Xenon (dark matter).
+A more recent development is the research field of astroparticle physics.
+It includes Antares & KM3NeT ("cosmic neutrino sources"), Pierre Auger ("high energy cosmic rays"), Virgo & ET ("gravitational waves") and Xenon ("dark matter").

 Nikhef houses a theory departement with research on quantum field theory and gravity, string theory, QCD (perturbative and lattice) and B-physics.

-Driven by the massive computing challenge of the LHC, Nikhef also has a scientific computing departement active in the development of a worldwide computing network to analyze the large datastreams from the experiments.
+Driven by the massive computing challenge of the LHC, Nikhef also has a scientific computing departement: the Physics Data Processing group.
+They are active in the development of a worldwide computing network to analyze the large datastreams from the (LHC-) experiments ("The Grid").